s0md3v/be-a-hacker/README.md

-### Want to add something?
+### Introduction
-This repository aims to maintain the best resources for various subjects to help people learn at home.
+This repository aims to maintain the best beginner friendly resources for various subjects to help people learn at home.
+All the resources mentioned here are supposed to give you at least enough knowledge to help you figure out how to proceed in order to master that subject.

+#### Want to add something?
 If you know of a good resource for a subject, please [open an issue](https://github.com/s0md3v/learn-at-home/issues) or a [pull request](https://github.com/s0md3v/learn-at-home/pulls) and the whole internet will be grateful to you.

 ### Computer Science